andlo/mycroft-skills-list-gitbook/skills/Mycroft-Home-Assistant.chris-mcawesome12.md

 ---
-description: Add a block to your .mycroftmycroft.conf file like this:
+description: Add a block to your .mycroftmycroft.conf file like this
 ---

 ### _Mycroft-Home-Assistant.chris-mcawesome12_
 ## Description:
-Add a block to your .mycroftmycroft.conf file like this:
+Add a block to your .mycroftmycroft.conf file like this "HomeAssistantSkill" {
-"HomeAssistantSkill": {
-"host": "hass.mylan.net",
+"host" "hass.mylan.net",
-"password": "mysupersecrethasspass",
+"password" "mysupersecrethasspass",
-"ssl": true|false
+"ssl" true|false
 }
-NOTE: SSL support is currently secure as it does verify the cert.
+NOTE SSL support is currently secure as it does verify the cert.
 You will then need to restart mycroft.

 ### Platform: